New Reply

 You were wanting to get personal feedback and not so much technical responses?
 I was just curious.

-Quote by fourier jr
+fourier jr said:

-disagree here. last school year i did the courses on verbal & nonverbal communication & have been teaching myself about relationships also since then. i've learned a ton of stuff that i didn't know before. it has helped me at work also.
+disagree here. last school year i did the courses on verbal & nonverbal communication & have been teaching myself about relationships also since then.
+I've learned a ton of stuff that i didn't know before. it has helped me at work also.

 also one doesn't have to have all the symptoms of asperger's to have it, so nerdism in one form or another could be asperger's.

-Asperger's warrants an FYI in any case because the book I read that prompted this thread pointed out that, since it's only a very recent addition to the literature, there are huge numbers of mental health professionals who are pretty much ignorant about it, having recieved their training prior to the dissemination of info about AS.
+Asperger's warrants an FYI in any case because the book I read that prompted this thread pointed out that, since it's only a very recent addition to the literature, there are huge numbers of mental health professionals who are pretty much ignorant about it, having received their training prior to the dissemination of info about AS.
 Likewise, it closely mimics other diagnoses:

 "Say What?